Who Can Enter Visa-Free?

 Mexico Entry Requirements 2026

-Visa-free access, entry conditions, and stay limits for Mexico
+Visa-free access, third-country visa options, and entry conditions for Mexico

 Trip Visa Finder

-Plan multi-country trips and check visa requirements for your itinerary
+Plan multi-country trips and check requirements for your itinerary